 The benefits of talent sharing

-- How sharing employees, whether that is within an organization or across organizations, can help balance the workload between areas with increased demand with those needing to control or reduce labor costs.
+- How sharing employees, whether that is within an organisation or across organisations, can help balance the workload between areas with increased demand with those needing to control or reduce labour costs.

 - How to address some of the challenges from finding the right skills match to ensuring employees are paid and have benefit continuity while taking on a new role.